SuzanaMomo/Repository-Analaysis/README.md

     |_ repo_analysis
        |_ main.py
        |_ README.md
     |_ nova
        |_ .git
        |_ api-guide
        |_ doc
        |_ etc
        |_ nova

-We will use the following command line to call our program
+We will use the following command to call our program

 ```bash
 python main.py ../nova nova
 ```

 Getting churns per commit takes time.
-Hence, if the progress bar doesn't show up in your terminal for any reason, please wait it is not stuck.
+Hence, if the progress bar doesn't show up in your terminal for any reason, please wait.
+It is not stuck.

 ## Output
 The program will print out two lists of modules.
-The first list will show all modules with highest number of commits and the second list outputs the modules with highest churns
+The first list will show all the modules with the highest number of commits and the second list outputs the modules with the highest churns.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)